 I find the name thick-knee extremely good for field identification, as you can see in the photo where the leg is stretched out to preen the wings.
 The knobby knees are clearly visible.
 These knees can bend forward, unlike mammalian knees.
-I was quite struck by the fact that the bird woke from a snooze and began to stretch its wings, which are modified arms, and legs.
+I was quite struck by the fact that the bird woke from a snooze and began to stretch its legs and wings, which are modified arms.
 Of course that must feel good.

 That flamingo did the same thing, but only with one leg.
 Its knees bend the same way as ours.
 Most birds sleep with one half of the brain at a time.
 You can see this easily in waders which roost out in the water by the fact that one leg is retracted while it stands on the other.
 The relaxed leg is connected to the sleeping hemisphere.
 I didn’t think of looking to see which leg this individual was stretching.
 I don’t think I will go back to Jamnagar soon, but there are flamingos in the waters around Mumbai in winter; I’ll keep a watch to figure this out.

 As we finished our hunt for larks outside Jamnagar, a man on a motorbike stopped to inspect us.
 He didn’t mind being inspected in turn.
 Communication was difficult, since he spoke only the local dialect of Gujarati, notoriously difficult for even a native Gujarati speaker.
 He was undoubtedly prosperous; the motorbike, crisp white clothes, the large gold ear ring, all were signs of his local status.